 I also compare this to the Gaslamp Quarter in case anyone who isn’t super familiar with San Diego and visiting that might have the same feelings as we did.
 If you’re looking for the fun photogenic and historical hotspot in the city don’t fall for the Gaslamp Quarter, check out all the things to do in Old Town San Diego!

 By the way, this isn’t just the first settlement in San Diego, but also the first settlement in California!

 One of the most popular things to do in Old Town San Diego is visit the place that is considered America’s most haunted house!
 The Travel Channel even named it the most haunted house in the country as well as LIFE.

 What makes this house so haunted?
 For starters it was built on a graveyard.
 This house was also used for many different reasons from being a home, a courthouse, a general store, and even a theater.

 Even while the Whaley family lived in the house they suspected ghosts due to hearing footsteps in the house, as well as random windows, becoming unlatched and flying open abruptly.
 It was believed to be the ghost of “Yankee Jim” who was hung on the property.

 Visitors claim to also see ghosts on their visits who are said to be Thomas and Anna Whaley.
 It has been recorded that children on tours have actually seen the ghosts at the same time with adults who saw nothing.
 A child once was asked what she was waving at on a tour, and it was believed to be the ghost of Thomas Whaley.

 I could go on much more about the ghost stories related to this house but that would take the fun out of visiting.
-You can learn more about the haunted folklore on Whaley House’s website.
+Learn more about the haunted folklore and ghost stories of the Whaley House!

 Check out the Tequila, Tacos, and Tombstones Tour